Still Competitive: Revisiting Recurrent Models for Irregular Time Series Prediction: Results and Discussion

 \section{Results and Discussion}

-We evaluate the proposed GRUwE model on next observation prediction and next event prediction tasks.\\ \textbf{Next observation prediction.} We evaluate the performance of GRUwE and baselines by predicting the next observation for each variable defining the multivariate time series given the history of past observations.
+We evaluate the proposed GRUwE model on next observation prediction and next event prediction tasks.

+\textbf{Next observation prediction.} We evaluate the performance of GRUwE and baselines by predicting the next observation for each variable defining the multivariate time series given the history of past observations.
 For the Physionet dataset, the model observes the first 24 hours of the total 48-hour period to predict the next observations for all (37) variables.
 Similarly, for the USHCN dataset, with daily samples over four years, we use the first half to predict the next observation for all 5 variables.
 For the MIMIC-III-Large dataset, models consider values of 506 variables over past 48 hours from a randomly sampled time point in the patient record.
 The models are compared on predicted values for the next observations made on 363 numerical variables representing vital signs and labs.
 For the MIMIC-III-Small dataset, the model observes the first half of the 96 numerical variables to predict their next observation. \Cref{table:nextObsPrediction} presents the predictive performance of all models on the next observation prediction task across the four datasets, evaluated over multiple random seeds.
 Next we briefly summarize the results on individual datasets below.
 On the USHCN dataset, ContiFormer, Latent ODE, mTAND are the top performing models in terms of MSE and MAE.
-On the Physionet dataset, GraFITi, GRUwE and T-PatchGNN are the top performing methods.
+On the Physionet dataset, GraFITi, GRUwE and HyperIMTS are the top performing methods.
 On the MIMIC-III-Large dataset, GRUwE achieves the lowest MSE and MAE, outperforming all competing models, with GRU-D ranking second among the baselines.
 GRU-D uses a mean-reverting interpolation scheme for missing inputs, an assumption that likely holds for this setting, which we believe is contributing to its competitive predictive accuracy.
 We note that MIMIC-III-Large is the most challenging dataset of all the datasets used: it consists of high-dimensional input observations and highly varied observation sequence lengths as reported in \cref{table:seq_len_stats}.
 On the MIMIC-III-Small dataset, GRUwE outperforms all the baseline models.
-GraFITi and T-PatchGNN remain competitive.\\
+GraFITi and HyperIMTS remain competitive.